 "Trick you?!
 G-d forbid!" said the rabbi, offended at being thus accused.
-"I was telling the honest truth; someone was watching!"
+"I was telling the honest truth; someone

 "Who?
-I don't see a single soul for miles around!"
+I don't see a single soul for

 "You mean a person?
 No, there are no people around here," R' Yosef Zundel admitted.
-"But up there," he pointed to the sky, "in heaven there is a watchful eye and a listening ear that are constantly on guard and all your deeds are recorded."
+"But up there," he pointed to the sky, "in heaven there is a watchful eye and a listening ear that "Hey!
+You fooled me!
+There's no one are constantly on guard and all your deeds are recorded."